TolikPylypchuk/Matchmaker/docs/index.md

 - The input of the match expression is specified _after_ all the cases.
 This allows us to save the match expression in an object and use it multiple times on different input values.
 - The default case is a pattern, just like any other.
 It's called `Any` and is always matched successfully.
-- Like in `switch` the patterns are tried out sequentially.
+- Like in `switch`, the patterns are tried out sequentially.
 This means that the `Any` pattern should always come last.

 C# 8 included a new way to write `switch` expressions which yield a value, and further versions extended it quite a bit.
 This drastically reduced the need for external libraries like this one for pattern matching.
-However, this library lets the user define arbitrary patterns, which makes this library more powerful than the `switch` expression.
+However, this library lets the user define arbitrary patterns which makes this library more powerful than the `switch` expression.

 Here's what the equivalent switch expression looks like in C# 8: